 Nobody wants to make the “not top plays” for losing the ball in the sun while their sunglasses sit on the brim of their hat.
 Finding the right tint for your sport is very important so that you can see the ball, the field, or the golf course.
 Additionally, it is very common for a sports vision doctor to prescribe competition specific contact lenses that further improve vision, contrast, or eye health.
 For example, single-use contact lenses are very popular for swimmers and triathletes who have an increased risk of eye infection.

 Athletes are wired to want to improve, that is what keeps us motivated to compete at the highest level possible.
 When your competitive edge has you asking, “how can I get better”, that is where our team of experts comes in.
 Following your Athlete Vision Assessment, we will determine if Sports Vision Training is an option to strengthen areas of your vision or visual processing.

-Because all sports have different visual demands, a developmental optometrist with expertise in sports vision can assess your unique visual system and recommend the proper eyeglasses or contact lenses, or design a sports vision training program to maximize your visual skills for your specific sport.
+Because all sports have different visual demands, an optometrist with expertise in sports vision can assess your unique visual system and recommend the proper eyeglasses or contact lenses, or design a sports vision training program to maximize your visual skills for your specific sport.